niilo/api-server-example/README.md

 - [x] Docker based dependencies vendoring
 - [ ] Swagger documentation
 - [ ] Statistics endpoints
 - [ ] Periodically send statistics to StatHat or similar services
 - [ ] Heathcheck endpoints
 - [ ] Build scripts for minimalistic Docker deployments

 ## Swagger documentation

-Swagger documentation can be created with 'make generate-swagger' command Swagger *must* be generated manually every time code changes.
-This will be changed to static binary creation stage when ready.
+Swagger documentation can be created with 'make generate-swagger' command Swagger documentation will be generated also with 'make build-static-binary'

 When server is running swagger documentation endpoint is http://localhost:1323/docs/users